mcneel/help-docs/_kr/flamingo/5/help/environment.md

 #### 뷰로부터의 각도
 {: #angle-from-views}
-If Angles from View are checked, the current color gradient will sync with the current rendered perspective view.
+If Angles from View is checked, the current color gradient syncs with the current rendered perspective view.
 The top color will map to the top of the view and the bottom color will map to the bottom of the view.
 All other colors will evenly distribute between those extremes.

 #### View Altitude Mapper
 {: #colorrange}